team-simplay/SimPlay/docs/source/quickstart.rst

 The code above creates a grid with a width of 1000 and a height of 1000, split into 10x10 cells.
 The grid must be registered with the :class:`~simplay.core.VisualizationManager` of the environment.
-As you can see, we've also added an area to the grid.
+Additionally, the code above adds an area to the grid.
 The area is a rectangle that is drawn on the grid, and can be used to visually separate different parts of the simulation.
 The area is defined by the id, the text that is displayed in the area, the height (in cells) and the width (in cells), and the top-left position (in cells) of the area.
 The following is a visual representation of this,